 Straight Answers to the Most Searched Funko Pop Questions

-As of 2025, the total has surpassed 25,000 unique figures, with 1,500–2,000 new releases added annually.
+At the time of writing, the total had surpassed 25,000 unique figures, with 1,500–2,000 new releases added annually.
 The count varies depending on whether exclusives and regional variants are included.

 No. Most are decorated using automated factory techniques such as airbrushing and pad printing, though some limited editions feature manual detailing.